Petoi Doc Center

 Notes:

-• Sometimes if you cannot go through the bootup stage, such as repetitively printing "IMU" and restarting, maybe you have accidentally dialed the switch to the "RPi" side.
+• Sometimes, if you cannot go through the bootup stage, such as repetitively printing "IMU" and restarting, you may have accidentally dialed the switch to the "RPi" side.

 Upload the firmware with the Petoi Desktop APP